JustinLisoway/Portfolio/projects/skin_disease_ML.md

   - Machine Learning
   - Data Science
   - Computer Vision
-summary: "I collected and preprocessed thousands of images sourced from DermNet of 23 skin diseases, then fine tuned a CNN (convolutional neural network) model to classify any image of a skin condition into 1 of 23 given categories.
-The model acheived 40% accuracy on the test data."
+summary: "I collected and preprocessed thousands of images sourced from DermNet of 23 skin diseases, then fine-tuned a CNN (convolutional neural network) model to classify any image of a skin condition into 1 of 23 given categories.
+The model achieved 40% accuracy on the test data."
 ---

 Project Infographic: